ChrisPenner/LumberJack/README.md

-# logwatch
+# LumberJack
-A log watcher written as a first foray into Go
+A terminal-ui log watcher written as a first foray into Go